ARCHITECTURE:

 OTHER OCCUPANTS:

-1915-18: Sarah Eliza McLimont (c.1830-1925), the widow of William, and her daughters Christina (1858-1950) and Helena (c.1860-1936) were born in Québec City.
-In 1914-16 and possibly later Christina paid the taxes on 1301-1311 Gladstone Av, Fernwood.
+1915-18: Sarah Eliza McLimont (c.1830-1925), widow of William, with daughters Christina (1858-1950) and Helena (c.1860-1936) both born in Québec City and both members of Victoria Skating Club.
+In 1914-16 Christina paid taxes on 1301-1311 Gladstone Av.

 1943-47: Retired building contractor David Arthur Chester Girvin (1882-1963) and Lucy Maude (née Bullis, 1885-1964) came from Winnipeg in 1943.